Cholecystectomy

 - You can take your personal medication after surgery which will be arranged by our staff.

-- Doctor will prescribe pain killer or other medication to suit your condition.
+- Doctor will prescribe pain killer or other medications to suit your condition.

 Pain control